Bitcrusher32/logdoc-loop-system/templates/LOGDOC_MAXIMAL_TEMPLATE.md

-# LogDoc Loop — Maximnal Template
+# LogDoc Loop — Maximal Template

 A human-in-the-loop AI-assisted engineering protocol.
 This is a LogDoc template designed to cover all bases, to be customized before use.
 Using as-is may create increased documentation verbosity at the expense of bureaucratic friction.

+Before using this template, delete or modify any sections your project does not need.
+This LogDoc template is not more rigorous than the minimal LogDoc.
+It is just more verbose.
+Adherence to proper logdoc hygine, update cadence, and systems fundimentals will produce significantly higher quality LogDocs than more verbose LogDocs.

 ---
 # [Project Name] LogDoc [Version]